Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

 \section{Introduction}

 A {\it Kodaira fibration} is a compact complex surface $X$ endowed with a holomorphic submersion onto a Riemann surface $\pi : X \to \Sigma$ which has connected fibers and is not isotrivial.
 The genus of the base and the fiber of $\pi$ must necessarily be greater than $1$.
 Since the construction of the first examples of such fibrations by Atiyah and Kodaira~\cite{Ati-69,Kod-67}, these complex surfaces have been widely studied, either from the point of view of complex geometry or from the point of view of the theory of surface bundles.
 See for instance~\cite{bregman,catanese,cr,caupol,chen,flapan1,flapan2,gdh,llr,Sal-15} for a few works on this topic.
-In this text we study several geometric and group theoretical problems related to these complex surfaces.
-Since both real and complex surfaces will appear throughout this work, we will use the following convention to distinguish between them.
+In this text we study several geometric and group theoretical problems related to these complex surfaces, to more general families of Riemann surfaces, and to surface-by-surface groups.